© Crown copyright 2021

 Who is likely to be affected

-Users of diesel propelled craft, particularly private pleasure craft, and those involved in the supply of fuel to UK craft (in particular operators of ports, marinas and inland waterway refuelling stations).
+Users of diesel-powered private pleasure craft in Northern Ireland, and those involved in the supply of fuel to these craft in Northern Ireland (in particular operators of refuelling stations at ports, marinas and on inland waterways).

 General description of the measure

-The measure was subject to a summer 2019 consultation, a response to which will be published later this year alongside government’s consultation on red diesel.
+The measure was subject to a summer 2019 consultation, a response to which was published alongside Finance Bill 2020.

-The objective of this measure is to ensure that private pleasure craft continue to pay the same duty rate they currently pay on the fuel they use for propulsion, while achieving consistency with a 2018 judgment by the Court of Justice of the European Union (CJEU) (case C-503/17) and meeting our international obligations.
-The court ruled that it is contrary to the Fuel Marker Directive for the UK to allow marked diesel to propel private pleasure craft, even though the user of the fuel pays their supplier the duty differential between the rates for red diesel and unmarked (white) diesel on the amount used to propel their craft.
+The measure is designed to implement a 2018 judgment by the Court of Justice of the European Union (CJEU) (case C-503/17).
+The Court ruled that it is contrary to the Fiscal Marking Directive for the UK to allow marked diesel to propel private pleasure craft, even though the user of the diesel pays their fuel supplier the duty differential between the rates for red diesel and unmarked, full duty-paid diesel on the amount of fuel used to propel their craft.
+Although there is now no need to implement the CJEU judgment in Great Britain as a result of leaving the EU, there is a continuing obligation to implement it in Northern Ireland as a result of the Northern Ireland Protocol.

 Background to the measure

-In 2018, the CJEU ruled that the use of red diesel to propel private pleasure craft breached the Fuel Marker Directive, which is designed to ensure that any misuse of diesel crossing EU internal borders can be detected given the variation in duty treatment in member states.
-Following the UK’s departure from the EU, we have now entered a transition period which lasts until 31 December 2020.
-During the transition period we are obliged under EU law to implement the judgment or risk substantial fines.
+In 2018, the CJEU ruled that the use of red diesel to propel private pleasure craft breached the Fiscal Marking Directive, which is designed to ensure that any misuse of diesel crossing EU internal borders can be detected given the variation in duty treatment in member states.

-Over summer 2019, the Government consulted on how it intended to implement the court judgment by requiring private pleasure craft to use white diesel for propulsion.
-The consultation sought evidence on the impact this would have on users of diesel propelled craft operating in UK inland waterways and along the coast; and on the companies that supply diesel to them.
-The consultation made clear that responses would be used to help determine whether a period would be required for suppliers, known as Registered Dealers in Controlled Oils (RDCOs), and users of diesel fuel to adapt to using only white diesel for propulsion of private pleasure craft and, if needed, the length of any such period.
+Over summer 2019, the government consulted on how it intended to implement the judgment.
+It proposed requiring private pleasure craft in the UK to use full duty-paid diesel for propulsion and sought evidence on the impact this would have on users of diesel-powered craft operating in UK inland waterways and along the coast, and on the companies that supply diesel to them.
+The consultation made clear that responses would be used to help determine whether a period would be required for suppliers, known as registered dealers in controlled oil (RDCOs), and users of diesel fuel to adapt to using only full duty-paid diesel for propulsion of private pleasure craft and, if needed, the length of any such period.
+A number of implementation challenges were identified, and the government published its response to consultation alongside publication of Finance Bill 2020.

-The 2003 Energy Taxation Directive was designed to harmonise energy taxation across the EU to facilitate trade in the Single Market.
-It contains rules on the taxation of diesel, including that while rebated diesel can be used in commercial craft it cannot be used for propelling private pleasure craft (the definition for which is set out in the Directive).
+The 2003 Energy Taxation Directive is designed to harmonise energy taxation across the EU to facilitate trade in the Single Market.
+It contains rules on the taxation of diesel, including that, while rebated diesel can be used in commercial craft, it cannot be used for propelling private pleasure craft (the definition for which is set out in the Directive).

-The Fuel Marker Directive sets out the fiscal marking requirements for gas oils and kerosene and aims to prevent the improper use of certain hydrocarbon oils that are subject to excise duties.
+The Fiscal Marking Directive sets out the fiscal marking requirements for gas oils and kerosene and aims to prevent the improper use of certain hydrocarbon oils that are subject to excise duties.
 It provides that EU countries have to apply a fiscal marker to gas oils (including diesel) and kerosene which are exempt or relieved from excise duty.
 Fiscal marking consists of adding a specific chemical substance to such products.
 EU countries may add a national marker or colour in addition to the marker provided for by the Directive.
-During the transition period following our departure from the EU, the UK is obliged to comply with both the Energy Taxation and Fuel Marker Directives.
+Although the transition period following our departure from the EU ended on 31 December 2020, Northern Ireland remains obliged to comply with both the Energy Taxation and Fiscal Marking Directives under Article 8, Annex 3 of the Northern Ireland Protocol.

 The Hydrocarbon Oil Duties Act 1979 (HODA) covers the UK law on the taxation of hydrocarbon oils, including diesel used on and off road.
 The main provisions for fuel used to propel private pleasure craft are currently in section 14E with penalties in section 14F.
 They allow red diesel to be supplied to operators of private pleasure craft for all uses but compel suppliers of the fuel to collect the additional duty on the fuel used for propulsion of private pleasure craft.

-The Hydrocarbon Oil and Bioblend (Private Pleasure Flying and Private Pleasure Craft) (Payment of Rebate Etc.) Regulations 2008 (S.I.
-2008/2599) deals with mixtures of fuel where some is for use as a private pleasure craft and some not; the process for applying for a rebate; and requirements for declarations about the fuel.
+The Hydrocarbon Oil and Bioblend (Private Pleasure Flying and Private Pleasure Craft) (Payment of Rebate Etc.) Regulations 2008 (SI 2008/2599) deal with mixtures of fuel where some is for use as a private pleasure craft and some not, the process for applying for a rebate and requirements for declarations about the fuel.

 Summary of impacts